-For non-US securities included in the MSCI Micro Cap Indexes only, changes in number of shares and FIF resulting from primary equity offerings only representing at least 25% of the security's number of shares are generally implemented as of the close of the first trading day of the new shares, if all necessary information is available at that time.
+For non-US securities included in the MSCI Micro Cap Indexes only, changes in Number of Shares (NOS) and FIF resulting from primary equity offerings representing at least 25% of the security's NOS are implemented as of the close of the first trading day of the new shares, if all necessary information is available at that time.
 Otherwise, these offerings are implemented as soon as practicable after the relevant information is made available.

-For the changes in number of shares and FIF resulting from primary equity offerings representing less than 25% of the security's number of shares, they are generally implemented at the next regularly scheduled Index Review following the completion of the offering.
+Changes in NOS and FIF resulting from primary equity offerings representing less than 25% of the security's number of shares are implemented at the next regularly scheduled Index Review following the completion of the offering.